 On the day of the meeting

-- From 19 July face coverings are no longer mandatory.
+- From 19 July face coverings were no longer mandatory.
 Council staff will continue to wear face coverings to protect themselves and others.
-We encourage you to wear a face covering while you enter and move around the building hosting the meeting unless you are exempt.
+We encourage you to wear a face covering while you enter and move around the building hosting the meeting unless you are exempt

 - Minimise movement around the building while in attendance.
 Public seating will be laid out according to the latest guidelines.
 Please do not move seats during the meeting

 - Observe appropriate social distancing from council staff, councillors and other attendees during your visit and follow any one way systems